Chengdu J-20

-The Chengdu J-20 (歼-20 (Jiān-Èrlíng)), also known as Weilong (威龙 (Wēilóng, Mighty Dragon), NATO reporting name: Fagin), is a twin-engine all-weather stealth fighter developed by China's Chengdu Aircraft Corporation for the People's Liberation Army Air Force (PLAAF).
+The Chengdu J-20 (歼-20 (Jiān-Èrlíng)), also known as Weilong (威龙 (Wēilóng, Mighty Dragon), NATO reporting name: Fagin), is a twin-engine all-weather stealth fighter developed by China's Chengdu Aircraft Corporation between 2011 and 2018 for the People's Liberation Army Air Force (PLAAF).
 The J-20 is designed as an air superiority fighter with precision strike capability.
 The aircraft has three notable variants: the initial production model, the revised airframe variant with new engines and thrust-vectoring control, and the aircraft-teaming capable twin-seat variant.

 Descending from the J-XX program of the 1990s, the aircraft made its maiden flight on 11 January 2011, and was officially revealed at the 2016 China International Aviation & Aerospace Exhibition.
 The aircraft entered service in March 2017 with the first J-20 combat unit formed in February 2018, making China the second country in the world to field an operational stealth aircraft.